Asymmetrical Lips: Causes, Correction Options and Natural Results

 Dissolving Old Filler (If Needed)

-If the old filler is causing the asymmetry, it can be dissolved safely.
+If the old filler is causing the asymmetry, it may be discussed as an option during consultation.
 A product called hyaluronidase breaks down hyaluronic acid filler.

 Lip Flip for Muscle-Related Asymmetry